pretix/pretix/doc/api/resources/events.rst

 Endpoints
 ---------

+.. versionchanged:: 3.3

+    The events resource can now be filtered by meta data attributes.

 .. http:get:: /api/v1/organizers/(organizer)/events/

    Returns a list of all events within a given organizer the authenticated user/token has access to.